OWASP CRS Request

 The owasp-crs-request

-action only enables rule detection on incoming HTTP requests to your
+action only enables rule processing on incoming HTTP requests to your

 endpoint.
-In addition to this action, it is also recommended to enable the OWASP/CRS Response
+In addition to this action, we also recommend you enable the OWASP CRS Response

 Configuration Reference